 Feeding & Swallowing

-In addition to performing video swallow studies for those who have difficulty swallowing, speech therapists can help when there are difficulties with sucking and chewing which may lead to poor nutrition, weight loss or other health problems.
+In addition to performing video swallow studies for those who have difficulty swallowing, speech therapists can help when there are difficulties with the oral or pharyngeal phase of swallowing, which may lead to poor nutrition, weight loss or other health problems.

-Able to treat both adult and pediatric patients, Robert Toews, Tri-County Health Care's Speech-Language Pathologist, is certified by the American Speech-Language-Hearing Association and licensed by the MN Department of Health.
+Able to treat both adult and pediatric patients, Meghan Current-Cary, Tri-County Health Care's speech-language pathologist, is certified by the American Speech-Language-Hearing Association and licensed by the Minnesota Department of Health.